QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

 JIT Compilation in Julia
 ==========================

-JIT compilation is the approach used by Julia
+JIT compilation is the approach used by Julia.

-In an ideal setting, all information necessary to generate efficient native machine code is supplied or inferred
+In an ideal setting, all information necessary to generate efficient native machine code is supplied or inferred.

-In such a setting, Julia will be on par with machine code from low level languages
+In such a setting, Julia will be on par with machine code from low level languages.

 An Example
 --------------